All Plants

 Slicing Cucumbers

 Crisp, refreshing slicing cucumbers for salads, sandwiches, gazpacho, and fresh eating on hot summer days.
 Homegrown cucumbers have a flavor and crunch that store-bought can never match.
-Varieties include: Straight Eight (classic straight shape, crisp texture, refreshing taste), Marketmore (dark green, reliable and productive), Lemon Cucumber (round heirloom with pale yellow skin and mild crisp flesh — perfect for fresh eating or pickling), Beit Alpha (Middle Eastern/Persian type — crisp, tender-skinned, sweet, nearly seedless), and Poinsett 76 (high-yielding with dark green skin and flavorful flesh).
+Varieties may include: Straight Eight, Marketmore, Diva, and other slicing cucumber selections.
 Growing tips: Cucumbers love heat and need consistent moisture.
 Direct sow after last frost when soil is warm, or start indoors for a head start.
 Provide a trellis — vertical growing saves space, keeps fruits clean and straight, and improves air circulation.
 In our Owens Valley climate, cucumbers thrive but need regular watering.
-Harvest frequently at 6-8 inches for best flavor.
+Harvest frequently at 6-8 inches for best flavor and to keep plants producing.

 $4.00